awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 **Important**
 If you install a third\-party tool on a Windows instance, ensure that you read the accompanying documentation carefully, as the method of calling the HTTP and the output format might be different from what is documented here\.

+For the command to retrieve instance metadata from a Linux instance, see [Retrieve instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Costs<a name="imds-costs"></a>

 You are not billed for HTTP requests used to retrieve instance metadata and user data\.